serverless/serverless/docs/providers/aws/guide/serverless.yml.md

     - .git/**
     - .travis.yml
   excludeDevDependencies: false # Config if Serverless should automatically exclude dev dependencies in the deployment package.
 Defaults to true
+  artifact: path/to/my-artifact.zip # Own package that should be used.
+You must provide this file.

 functions: